Let yourself go

 Join a coach journey, boat trip or fishing charter for something different.

-Stunning wildlife, pristine beaches, fresh produce, gourmet food and wine and luxury accommodation; Kangaroo Island has all of this.
-You’ll find it in the Kangaroo Island Visitor Guide.
-Plan your next holiday to Kangaroo Island and let yourself go!
+Stunning wildlife, pristine beaches, fresh produce, gourmet food, wine and luxury accommodation; Kangaroo Island has it all.
+Plan your next holiday with the Kangaroo Island Visitor Guide and let yourself go!

 Download a Kangaroo Island map to help find your way around the main towns - Penneshaw, American River, Kingscote - and the island's wild west.